kamilkociszewski/sionna-rt-gui/README.md

 sionna-rt-gui
 ```

-Select the scene from built-in scenes with the dropdown in the top-left corner, or by passing it as an argument:
+Select a scene from Sionna RT's built-in scenes using the dropdown in the top-left corner, or by passing it as a command-line argument:

 ```bash
 sionna-rt-gui path/to/scene.xml